Tamba Hali

-Tamba Boimah Hali (born 3 November 1983) is a Liberian former American football linebacker and musician.
-He played college football at Pennsylvania State University (Penn State), where he earned All-American honors, and was drafted by the Kansas City Chiefs in the first round of the 2006 NFL Draft.
+Tamba Boimah Hali (born 3 November 1983) is a Liberian former professional player of American football who was a defensive end and linebacker in the National Football League (NFL).
+He played college football for the Penn State Nittany Lions, earning unanimous All-American honors.
+Hali was selected by the Kansas City Chiefs in the first round of the 2006 NFL draft.

 He played his entire twelve-year career for the Chiefs, where he was selected to six consecutive Pro Bowls from 2010 to 2015 and was a Second-team All-Pro selection in 2011 and in 2013.

 Early life

 Hali was born in Gbarnga, Liberia.
 He was sent to the United States at the age of 10 to escape civil war-torn Liberia.
 He worked to become an NFL-caliber player because he thought it would help him raise the money to reunite with his mother, Rachel Keita, and bring her to the United States after not having seen her for more than twelve years.

-Hali attended Teaneck High School in Teaneck, New Jersey, where he played for the high school football team.
+Raised in Teaneck, New Jersey, Hali attended Teaneck High School, where he played for the high school football team.
 He was named a high school All-American.
 He also lettered in basketball.

 Considered a four-star recruit by Rivals.com, Hali was listed as the No. 5 strongside defensive end in the nation in 2002.

 College career

 Hali received an athletic scholarship to attend Pennsylvania State University, where he played for coach Joe Paterno's Penn State Nittany Lions football team from 2002 to 2005.
-Following his senior season in 2005, was recognized as a unanimous All-American, the Big Ten Defensive Lineman of the Year, and a first-team All-Big Ten selection.
+Following his senior season in 2005, Hali was recognized as a unanimous All-American, the Big Ten Defensive Lineman of the Year, and a first-team All-Big Ten selection.
 He was instrumental in helping the Nittany Lions finish 11–1, winning the Big Ten championship and the Orange Bowl that season.

 He led the Big Ten with 11 sacks (tied for eighth nationally) and 17 tackles for loss and earned numerous accolades for his play.
 He was a finalist for the Bronko Nagurski Trophy, presented to the nation's top defensive player, and the Ted Hendricks Defensive End Award.

 Hali's season sack total is tied for sixth-best at Penn State and his 36 career tackles for loss are tied with Matt Millen for tenth best.
 Hali received the Robert B. Mitinger Award, which is given to the Nittany Lion football player who best personifies courage, character, and social responsibility.

 Hali was named defensive most valuable player (MVP) of the 2006 Senior Bowl.
 He was later inducted into the Senior Bowl Hall of Fame.